Research Vessel Paragon

 - An authorized operator must be identified (see Michael Kelly).

 - Any participants that are not MBARI staff must sign the Visiting Participants Release Form.
 This is an absolute requirement and violations may result in revocation of the operator’s status as a Paragon Captain.

-- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the director or deputy director of DMO
+- Cruises that exceed the allowable area, or time of operation (see section V) require special permission from the director of DMO

 - A float plan must be completed and left in the dock box on the R/V Western Flyer dock.
 Float plan must indicate date, time of departure, time of return, operator, crew, Visiting Participant’s Release forms, on-board cell phone and shore contact information.